John Brzenk: Biography and accomplishments

-Arm Wrestling Comeback
+Arm wrestling comeback

-In 2018, John Brzenk would lose an attempted comeback match against Travis Bagent in Moldova.
-On July 31, 2021, Brzenk would return to arm wrestling full time by defeating Chance Shaw in a supermatch.
-On December 11 of the same year, John Brzenk would face right-handed heavyweight title holder Devon Larratt at King Of The Table 2 (KOTT 2).
-Despite John defeating Larratt in one of his most recent matches before his layoff from armwrestling, a bigger, stronger Larratt would prove to be too much for John as he would go on to lose by a score of 4–0.
+In 2018, Brzenk lost an attempted comeback match against Travis Bagent in Moldova.
+On July 31, 2021, Brzenk returned to arm wrestling full time by defeating Chance Shaw in a supermatch.
+On December 11 of the same year, Brzenk faced right-handed heavyweight title holder Devon Larratt at King of the Table 2 (KOTT 2).
+Despite Brzenk defeating Larratt in one of his most recent matches before his layoff from armwrestling, a bigger, stronger Larratt proved to be too much for Brzenk, who lost by a score of 4–0.

-On February 10, 2022, Brzenk would make his debut at the international arm wrestling tournament East vs West (East vs West 2 event) by defeating Khadzimurat Zoloev.
-This win allowed John to once again, at the age of 57, reclaim the world's top ranking in the 225 pound division.
-On May 21, at East vs West 3, Brzenk would have a match against Zurab Tavberidze.
-John would go on to win this match by a score of 3–2.
+On February 10, 2022, Brzenk made his debut at the international arm wrestling tournament East vs West 2 by defeating Khadzimurat Zoloev.
+This win allowed him to reclaim, at the age of 57, the world's top ranking in the 225 pound division.
+On May 21, at East vs West 3, Brzenk had a match against Zurab Tavberidze.
+Brzenk won this match by a score of 3–2.

-On August 6, 2022, at East vs West 4, John Brzenk was defeated in a right-handed supermatch with Kazakhstan armwrestler Kydyrgali Ongarbaev.
-On November 19 of the same year, in the next installment of East vs West, Brzenk would defeat Oleg Petrenko in a right-handed supermatch in dominant fashion, 3–0.
+On August 6, 2022, at East vs West 4, Brzenk was defeated in a right-handed supermatch with Kazakhstan armwrestler Kydyrgali Ongarbaev.
+On November 19 of the same year, in the next installment of East vs West, Brzenk defeated Oleg Petrenko in a right-handed supermatch in dominant fashion, 3–0.

-On January 21, 2023, John Brzenk would participate in a fifth consecutive installment of East vs West, losing a hard-fought supermatch to Irakli Zirakashvili by a score of 3–2.
-The next month, on February 25, Brzenk would have his toughest test to date, a match at KOTT 6 against Super Heavyweight Denis Cyplenkov, the former world #1 who had not had a match in 4 years due to health issues.
+On January 21, 2023, Brzenk participated in a fifth consecutive installment of East vs West, losing a hard-fought supermatch to Irakli Zirakashvili by a score of 3–2.
+The next month, on February 25, Brzenk had his toughest test to date, a match at KOTT 6 against Super Heavyweight Denis Cyplenkov, the former world #1 who had not had a match in four years due to health issues.
 Despite the long layoff, Cyplenkov did not look like he had lost any of his physical or table ability, defeating Brzenk by an almost effortless 6–0 score.
-On August 12, 2023, Brzenk would lose 0–4 to Todd Hutchings at the AWC Reloaded event.
+On August 12, 2023, Brzenk lost 0–4 to Todd Hutchings at the AWC Reloaded event.

-On September 23, 2023, John Brzenk would go against Alexey Voyevoda at King Of The Table 8.
-This was a rematch of their historic first match in 2004 which Voyevoda won.
-Circumstances were different this time as Voyevoda had not competed in years and was not as dominant as he was back then.
-John would win the match 4–2.
-John Brzenk announces his retirement after his match against Yoshinobu Kanai.
+On September 23, 2023, Brzenk went against Alexey Voyevoda at King of the Table 8.
+This was a rematch of their historic first match in 2004, which Voyevoda won.
+Circumstances were different this time, as Voyevoda had not competed in years and was not as dominant as he had been.
+Brzenk won the match 4–2.

+Brzenk announced his retirement after his match against Yoshinobu Kanai.